legenDehri/LoginApp/Readme.txt

 Login Application Control Flow
-Based on the folder structure, this is a Spring Boot application that implements JWT (JSON Web Token) authentication.
-Let me explain the control flow from when a user interacts with the login page to authentication completion:
+This is a Spring Boot application that implements JWT (JSON Web Token) authentication.
+The control flow from when a user interacts with the login page to authentication completion:

  Authentication Flow

 User Interaction: